abizit/Plumeria-Template/README.md

 base-url for image background path as has been added.

 <h3>License</h3>
-Plumeria is released under the <a heref="http://www.wtfpl.net/">WTFPL</a> license.
+Plumeria is released under the WTFPL http://www.wtfpl.net/ license.
 So feel free so use and share.